Canada: Coronavirus (COVID-19) Impact on Business Aviation

 Passenger Restrictions: Affected – Nonresident foreign nationals have not been allowed to enter the country since March 18, with the exception of aircrew members and diplomats, as well as immediate family members of Canadian citizens and US citizens traveling by plane for essential purposes.
 Authorities in Canada extended a ban on entry for most nonresident foreign nationals until at least Sept 30.
 No person exhibiting COVID-19 symptoms are allowed to board planes flying to Canada, including Canadian citizens.
-All international flights to Canada – with the exception of trade and business flights, as well as flights from the US, Mexico, Caribbean, and St. Pierre and Miquelon – are landing only at Pearson International Airport (CYYZ) in Toronto, Vancouver International Airport (CYVR), Montreal Trudeau Airport (CYUL), and Calgary International Airport (CYYC).
+All international flights to Canada – with the exception of trade and business flights, as well as flights from the US, Mexico, Caribbean, Central America, South America and St. Pierre and Miquelon – are landing only at Pearson International Airport (CYYZ) in Toronto, Vancouver International Airport (CYVR), Montreal Trudeau Airport (CYUL), and Calgary International Airport (CYYC).
 Canadian citizens and residents returning from abroad are being ordered to self-quarantine for 14 days.
-All Pax are required to wear facemasks.
+All passengers are required to wear facemasks and practice social distancing.

-Crew Restrictions: Operators are required to notify Pax of the latest measures to prevent the spread of COVID-19 taken by the Territorial and Provincial Governments with jurisdiction at the destination aerodrome.
+Crew Restrictions: Operators are required to notify passengers of the latest measures to prevent the spread of COVID-19 taken by the Territorial and Provincial Governments with jurisdiction at the destination aerodrome.

 Less than 24 hours: You are permitted to enter the province for the verified exemption only and to physically distance 2 meters from others.
 Crew should also stay at their hotel.
 1-2 days: You are required by law to self-isolate except for approved exemptions.
 (E.g. If you are here to work you self-isolate while not at work).You are also required to sign this declaration form.
 3 days – 13 days: You are required by law to self-isolate except for approved exemptions.
 (E.g. If you are here to work you self-isolate while not at work).
 You are required to be available by phone or email for follow-up with Public Health Officials.
 You are also required to sign this declaration form found at https://www.gov.nl.ca/covid-19/files/Self-Declaration-Form-AIR-July3-2020.pdf

 Any person who must quarantine themselves may leave Canada before the expiry of the 14 day quarantine period provided they continue to quarantine themselves until they depart from Canada.

-Tech Stop Details: Allowed with passengers and crew and pax are allowed to leave aircraft.
+Tech Stop Details: Allowed with passengers and crew and passengers are allowed to leave aircraft.
 Crew can rest on aircraft (without clearing customs), at an airport or off-airport hotel.
 If aircraft has a emergency situation that requires overnight with passengers on board it will be determined by Canadian Customs if it will be allowed.
 Then all passengers must complete the Passenger COVID form.